 The interiors he kept fairly subdued, for his pride was a collection of fine furniture, tapestry, and porcelain, and it is this collection that fills the state rooms today, for almost all of Mellor's original interiors are intact.
 If he walked through the front doors of Erddig today he would feel right at home!

-The main house frontage was remodelled by Philip Yorke around 1770, with input from James Wyatt.
+Philip Yorke remodelled the main house frontage around 1770, with input from James Wyatt.
 In 1826 Simon Yorke installed the elegant dining room in neo-classical style.
 A later Philip Yorke suffered through a celebrated split from his wife.
 She left him after only a few months of marriage.
 When she eventually died, Philip, now aged over 50, made a habit of inviting suitable ladies to Erddig, and when they left, giving them a small package tied with a ribbon.
 Inside the package was a proposal of marriage.
 He made a better show of his ultimately successful proposal, choosing Valentine's Day to offer marriage a clergyman's daughter, who accepted him.

 The formal gardens at Erddig are a delight.
 There are lovely topiary hedges near the house, and a long canal leading your eye out across the estate.

 The first gardens were designed by Joshua Edisbury (1685-1709), who created a terraced walk with a banqueting house at one end and a summer house at the other.
 John Mellor added a canal and pond, and walks through a pleasure ground.
 Mellor's heirs further developed the pleasure ground, adding features like a dairy house, ice-house, and cascade.
 In the 19th century, fountains and flower beds were added in the formal gardens, and large numbers of conifers planted in the woodland.